Dak Prescott Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Season Stats

-- Prescott has 3,928 passing yards (261.9 ypg) to lead Dallas, completing 68.7% of his throws and recording 29 touchdown passes with 10 interceptions this season.
+- Prescott has 3,928 passing yards (261.9 ypg) to lead Dallas, completing 68.7% of his throws and tossing 29 touchdown passes with 10 interceptions this season.

-- He also has 126 rushing yards on 43 carries (plus one rushing touchdown), averaging 8.4 yards per game on the ground.
+- He's also helped out on the ground, with 126 rushing yards (8.4 ypg) on 43 carries with one rushing touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Prescott's matchup with the Cardinals.